nholschuh/opr_python/README.md

 ## Overview

-This package is intended to simplify the process of reading, converting, and working with CReSIS radar data formats in Python.
+This package is intended to simplify the process of reading and plotting  CReSIS radar imagery in Python.
-It includes tools for reading various data files, performing transformations, and preparing datasets for analysis.

 ## Install